AHalic/Katify/README.md

 ### Starting frontend server

-In order to start showcase the frontend, run the following command in the frontend repository:
+In order to showcase the frontend, run the following command in the frontend repository:
 ```sh
 npm start
 ```